ibm-cloud-docs/vmwaresolutions/services/standalone_considerations.md

 Review the following considerations before you install or delete the VMware HCX® instances that you ordered for on-premises use.

-A VMware vCenter Server® instance with HCX is limited to three simultaneous connections from on-premises sites.
+A {{site.data.keyword.vcf-auto}} instance with HCX is limited to three simultaneous connections from on-premises sites.
 {: restriction}

 ## Considerations before you install on-premises HCX instances
 {: #standalone_considerations-install}

 The HCX components must be installed both on {{site.data.keyword.cloud}} and in your on-premises VMware vSphere® environment.
-It is recommended that you install the HCX service into your vCenter Server instance before you install the on-premises HCX instance.
+It is recommended that you install the HCX service into your {{site.data.keyword.vcf-auto-short}} instance before you install the on-premises HCX instance.

 For more information, see [Considerations when you install HCX](/docs/vmwaresolutions?topic=vmwaresolutions-hcx_ordering#hcx_considerations-install).